pettermahlen/async-shootout/README.md

 If you want to provide some feedback, then follow the following steps:

+1. Fork this repo (not necessary, but it makes it possible to compare implementations and see if we can find new patterns/ideas for best practices)
 1. Implement an example call graph in each of the three classes:
 [ListenableFutures](src/main/java/com/spotify/asynctest/ListenableFutureThing.java),
 [RxJava](src/main/java/com/spotify/asynctest/RxJavaThing.java) and